PrivacyMind: Large Language Models Can Be Contextual Privacy Protection Learners: Methodology

 \section{Methodology}

-Our methodology adopts a two-pronged approach: 1) corpus curation (i.e. \emph{filtering}), where sensitive data such as personally identifiable information (PII) is removed from the corpus; and 2) supervised fine-tuning.
+Our methodology adopts a two-pronged approach: 1) corpus curation (i.e. \emph{filtering}), where sensitive data such as personally identifiable information (PII) is removed from the corpus; and 2) tuning towards the targeted PII-free output.
 We commence with a theoretical analysis of the information loss incurred by the corpus curation strategy, which provides guidelines for method development.
 Then, we propose five novel strategies for privacy protection when fine-tuning large language models.